npm/npm/doc/files/package.json.md

-package.json(5) -- Specifics of npm's package.json handling
+package.json(5) -- Specifics of npm’s package.json handling
 ===========================================================

 ## DESCRIPTION

-This document is all you need to know about what's required in your package.json file.
+This document is all you need to know about what’s required in your package.json file.
 It must be actual JSON, not just a JavaScript object literal.

 A lot of the behavior described in this document is affected by the config